p3t/spring-cursorpaging/cursorpaging-examples/webapp-with-maven/README.md

 Other considered alternatives:

-- Use simple parameters, and name them as the model
+- Use simple parameters, and name them as the model properties:
-  properties: `@RequestParam( required = false ) final Order orderByName, @RequestParam( required = false ) final Order orderByCreatedAt`
+  `@RequestParam( required = false ) final Order orderByName, @RequestParam( required = false ) final Order orderByCreatedAt`
 - Encode all in the attribute enum: "ORDER_BY_NAME_ASC", "ORDER_BY_CREATED_AT_DESC, etc."
-- Just use a string and decode the contained json in the controller method.
+- Just use a string and decode the contained Json in the controller method.

 As there is a significant difference between creating a cursor for the first page and requesting the data for all subsequent page requests, personally I liked the POST approach most.